do-not-track-me/isothiazoline-allergy/README.md

 # How can you help me or someone with a similar allergy?
 I absolutely don't expect anyone to know which products contain MI and which don't (especially since it's not always listed on the package).

-It would be super helpful though, if I am planning on stopping by, to get **a list of all products** that have been used around the house:
+If I am planning on stopping by, I might ask you for **a list of all products** that have been used around the house:
 - cleaning products used on any surfaces and fabrics
 - detergents / fabric softeners
 - air fresheners

-Either the precise name or a picture of the front and back side of the bottles should be enough for me to look them up.
+Just the exact name of the product should be enough for me to search for it online (i got a pretty good routine on this now)

-(things like hand soap don't matter, i can bring my own) (i've ran into some reports about recently painted walls being a possible issue too, but not sure how likely that is.)
+(things like hand soap don't matter, i can bring my own)

+(i've also ran into some reports about recently painted walls being a possible issue too, but not sure how likely that is.)

 *the more information i have, the easier it is for me to prepare and take the necessary precautions.*